MooersLab/writingContract/WritingContactTemplate.md

-# WRITER CONTRACT Number 24
+# Writer Contract Number 1

 This agreement starts August 1, 2021 (the “effective date”) and will end on October 1, 2021.
 The agreement is between ZZZZZ ZZZZZZ (Contractor) and XXXXX XXXXXXX (Mentor).